-now? -- What, will these hands ne'er be clean? -- No more o' that, my lord, no more o' that: you mar all with this starting.
+Lady M. The thane of Fife had a wife; Where is she now? ---- What, will these hands ne'er be clean? -- No more o' that, my lord, no more o' that: you mar all with this starting.

 Doct.
-Go to, go to: you have known what you should not.
+Go to, go to; you have known what you should not.

 Gent.
 She has spoke what she should not, I am sure of that: Heaven knows what she has known.

-Lady M. Here 's the smell of the blood still: all the perfumes of Arabia will not sweeten this little hand.
-Oh! oh! oh!
+Lady M. Here's the smell of the blood still: all the perfumes of Arabia will not sweeten this little hand.
+Oh! oh!

 Doct.
 What a sigh is there!
 The heart is sorely charged.

 Gent.
 I would not have such a heart in my bosom, for the dignity of the whole body.

 Doct.
-Well, well, well.
+Well, well, --

 Gent.
-'Pray God it be, Sir.
+'Pray God, it be, sir.

 Doct.
-This disease is beyond my practice: yet I have known those which have walked in their sleep, who have died holily in their beds.
-Lady M. Wash your hands, put on your night-gown; look not so pale. -- I tell you yet again, Banquo's buried: he cannot come out on 's grave.
+This disease is beyond my practice: Yet I have known those which have walked in their sleep, who have died holily in their beds.

+Lady M. Wash your hands, put on your night-

+gown; look not so pale: -- I tell you yet again, Banquo's buried; he cannot come out of his grave.

 Doct.
 Even so?

-Lady M. To bed, to bed: there 's knocking at the gate.
-Come, come, come, come, give me your hand.
-What 's done cannot be undone.
-To bed, to bed, to bed.
-[Exit.
+Lady M. To bed, to bed; there's knocking at the gate.
+Come, come, come, come, give me your hand; What's done, cannot be undone: To bed, to bed, to bed.
+[Exit Lady Macbeth.

 Doct.
 Will she go now to bed?

 Gent.
 Directly.

-128 Doct.
-Foul whisperings are abroad.
-Unnatural deeds Do breed unnatural troubles: infected minds
+Doct.
+Foul whisperings are abroad: Unnatural deeds

-Do breed unnatural troubles: infected minds To their deaf pillows will discharge their secrets.
-More needs she the divine than the physician. --God, God, forgive us all!
-Look after her; Remove from her the means of all annoyance, And still keep eyes upon her. -- So, good night: My mind she has mated, and amaz'd my sight.
-I think, but dare not speak.
+Do breed unnatural troubles: Infected minds To their deaf pillows will discharge their secrets.
+More needs she the divine, than the physician. -God, God, forgive us all!
+Look after her;

+Remove from her the means of all annoyance, And still keep eyes upon her: -- So, good night: My mind she has mated, and amaz'd my sight: I think, but dare not speak.

 Gent.
 Good night, good doctor.
 [Exeunt.

-SCENE II. -- The country near Dunsinane.
-Enter, with drum and colours, Menteth, Cathness, Angus, Lenox, and Soldiers.
+The Country near Dunsinane.

+Enter, with Drum and Colours, Menteth, Cathness, Angus, Lenox, and Soldiers.

 Ment.
-The English power is near, led on by Malcolm, His uncle Siward, and the good Macduff.
+The English power is near, led on by Malcolm,

-Revenges burn in them; for their dear causes Would, to the bleeding and the grim alarm, Excite the mortified man.
+His uncle Siward, and the good Macduff.
+Revenges burn in them: for their dear causes Would, to the bleeding, and the grim alarm, Excite the mortified man.

 Ang.
-Near Birnam wood Shall we well meet them: that way are they coming.
+Near Birnam wood Shall we well meet them; that way are they coming.

 Cath.
-Who knows if Donalbain be with his brother?
+Who knows, if Donalbain be with his brother?

 Len.
-For certain, Sir, he is not.
-I have a file Of all the gentry: there is Siward's son, And many unrough youths, that even now Protest their first of manhood.
+For certain, sir, he is not: I have a file

+Of all the gentry; there is Siward's son, And many unrough youths, that even now Protest their first of manhood.

 Ment.
 What does the tyrant?

 Cath.
-Great Dunsinane he strongly fortifies.
-Some say he 's mad; others, that lesser hate him, Do call it valiant fury: but, for certain, He cannot buckle his distemper'd cause Within the belt of rule.
-Now does he feel Ang.
-His secret murders sticking on his hands; Now minutely revolts upbraid his faith-breach: Those he commands move only in command, Nothing in love: now does he feel his title Hang loose about him, like a giant's robe Upon a dwarfish thief.
+Great Dunsinane he strongly fortifies: Some say, he's mad; others, that lesser hate him, Do call it valiant fury: but, for certain, He cannot buckle his distemper'd cause Within the belt of rule.

+Ang.
+Now does he feel

+His secret murders sticking on his hands;

+Now minutely revolts upbraid his faith-breach;

+Those he commands, move only in command,

+Nothing in love: now does he feel his title

+Hang loose about him, like a giant's robe

+Upon a dwarfish thief.

 Ment.
-Who then shall blame

-His pester'd senses to recoil and start, When all that is within him does condemn Itself, for being there?
+Who then shall blame His pester'd senses to recoil, and start, When all that is within him does condemn Itself, for being there?

 Cath.
-Well; march we on, To give obedience where 't is truly ow'd: Meet we the medicine of the sickly weal; And with him pour we, in our country's purge, Each drop of us.
+Well, march we on,

+To give obedience where 'tis truly ow'd:

+Meet we the medecin of the sickly weal;

+And with him pour we, in our country's purge, Each drop of us.

 Len.
-Or so much as it needs To dew the sovereign flower, and drown the weeds.
+Or so much as it needs,

+To dew the sovereign flower, and drown the weeds.

 Make we our march towards Birnam.

 [Exeunt, marching.

-SCENE III. -- Dunsinane.
-A room in the castle.
+Dunsinane.
+A Room in the Castle.